jon-hall/node-intro/2-ffi/README.md

 ```

 #### Calling native methods
-Before we move onto dealing with the various answers to the prompt, we'll bring in `node-ffi` and set up our WinAPI method calls, ready to perform them in response to prompt answers.
+Before we move onto dealing with the answers to the prompt, we'll bring in `node-ffi` and set-up our WinAPI method calls, ready to perform them in response to prompt answers.

 The two methods we'll be needing are:
  - [FindWindow](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633499.aspx) - which allows us to get a window's handle using it's title.